lazojs/lazo-react-view/README.md

 * More robust example (TodoMVC???)
   * Incorporate assets
   * Render model, collection and assets data
-  * Add stateless React components to container component
+  * Add stateless React components as children of the container component
   * DOM events and data changes that trigger re-rendering

 ## Example